ajakaja/ajakaja.github.io/_posts/2024-09-11-vector-division.md

     Incidentally I first became aware of the concept being used in this way because of a [1974 comment](https://pubs.aip.org/aapt/ajp/article-abstract/42/1/85/1049571/Comment-on-Geometric-Nature-of-Lagrange-s) on a [1971 paper](https://pubs.aip.org/aapt/ajp/article-abstract/40/11/1636/1042836/Geometric-Nature-of-Lagrange-s-Equations) about Lagrangian mechanics which pointed out that the ideas therein were originally found in a [1965 textbook](https://onlinebooks.library.upenn.edu/webbin/book/lookupid?key=olbp38482) by Housner, which I read, and it indeed does a lot of mechanics using dual bases heavily?
 So now I'm wondering if they were more common in the past and have faded out of usage for some reason.

-    I mention all of this because I thought it was kinda funny.
-I haven't looked into the history any further, though.

 For the preceding example, the dual basis is

 $$A^+ = (\b{a}_1^*, \b{a}_2^*) = (\b{x} - \b{y}, \b{y})$$